Preparations

 Using U-Boot to upload the Linux kernel

-To upload a kernel from the now running U-boot using ymodem on the serial port only:
+To upload a kernel using the now running U-boot using ymodem on the serial port only:

 - Optionally type setenv baudrate 115200 to beef up speed (recommended) after this hit Control-AP and change the baudrate to 115200 and then hit ENTER to activate the new highspeed mode

-- Type loady at the U-Boot prompt to start the ymodem protocol parser in U-Boot
+- Type loady 0x7fc0 at the U-Boot prompt to start the ymodem protocol parser in U-Boot and upload a file to 0x00007fc0

 - In minicom type Control-AS to access the upload feature